Assistant Professor of Law

 Email: [email protected]

-She has spoken on numerous topics, including feminist lawyering, narrative justice, inclusivity on corporate boards, and equal pay as a human right.
+She consults and speaks on numerous topics related to the corporate social responsibility space, including feminist lawyering, narrative justice, inclusivity on corporate boards, and equal pay as a human right.

 What inspires me to teach?